Krish7269/basic/README.md

     FS -.->|Destructive Action| EngineTrap["Tool Sandbox Trap"]:::safe
     EngineTrap -.->|"Prompt [y/N]"| UI
 ```

+**How the diagram flows:**

+1. **Entry Point** — Every input hits the CLI/REPL interface first.
+2. **Multi-Model Router** — Routes based on mode: `Chat` goes direct to the LLM; `Code` goes through the Planner.
+3. **Planner Scope Decision** — `ask` commands short-circuit back to the LLM instantly. `project` commands escalate to the human confirmation gate.
+4. **Human Confirmation Gate** — The user explicitly approves the generated plan before any multi-step execution begins.
+5. **Debate Ring** — The **Builder** LLM writes the code; the **Critic** LLM validates it for bugs and safety violations before anything executes.
+6. **Tool Engine & Sandbox** — Builder output is intercepted by the Tool Engine inside a strict, sandboxed project boundary.
+7. **Destructive Action Trap** — Writes, deletes, and shell commands pause the thread and route a `[y/N]` confirmation prompt back to the user before proceeding.

 ### 1. The Multi-Model Fallback Chain
 Operating autonomous agents is subject to API volatility.
 The `ModelRouter` is configured with a deterministic fallback chain: